tijmz/uva-aichat/beaver.md

 # How to set things up

-- Open Zotero → Preferences → Advanced → Config Editor
+- Open Zotero → Settings → Advanced → Config Editor
 - Search for ``beaver.customChatModels``
 - Enter a JSON array with your model configurations (see below)